 • Mission and Values-This model is for you if you value tradition, following a scope and sequence step by step, using age-appropriate methods for each child, and maintaining a comfort level for parents, teachers, and church leadership.

-Digging Tips-To find the best curriculum for your self-contained classrooms, check out www.cmmag.com for our most recent Sunday school curriculum review.
+Digging Tips-To find the best curriculum for your self-contained classrooms, check out our curriculum selection guide.